Lyapunov-type inequality for fractional BVPs involving two Hadamard fractional derivatives of different orders: Introduction

 where $1<\sigma \leq 2$ and $0<\kappa \leq \sigma -1$; \, ${}^{\mathcal{H}} \mathfrak{D}_{t_{1}{+}}^{y}$ denotes the Hadamard fractional derivative of order $y\in \{\sigma ,\kappa \}$, and $q:[t_{1},t_{2}]\rightarrow \mathbb{R}$ is a continuous function.

-The standard methodology for deriving Lyapunov inequalities, applicable to classical and fractional differential equations, relies on a well-established method.
+The standard methodology for deriving Lyapunov inequalities, applicable to classical and fractional differential equations, relies on a well-established analytical technique.
 The first step consists of reformulating the BVP of differential equation as an equivalent Fredholm integral equation characterized by an appropriate kernel function (known as the Green's function).
 The second step involves obtaining precise estimates for the maximum of this kernel across its domain of definition.

 To the best of our knowledge, such problems with two Hadamard derivatives have not been previously investigated in the context of Lyapunov-type inequalities.
-Our approach relies on the explicit construction of Green's function associated with the problem and a detailed analysis of its properties, particularly the determination of its maximum value.
+Our results were obtained through the explicit construction of Green's function associated with the given problem and a detailed analysis of its properties, particularly the determination of its maximum value.

 This paper is organized as follows: Section 2 presents the necessary preliminaries on Hadamard fractional calculus and establishes key properties that will be used throughout the paper.
 In Section 3, we construct the Green's function for the BVP under consideration and derive its maximum value.
 Section 4 contains the main results of the paper, where we establish the Lyapunov-type inequality for the problem under study.
 Finally, we show our results' applicability through nonexistence criteria for nontrivial solutions, with illustrative examples.